 My Mom comes to stay.
 She steps into my role and takes care of the family.

 I lay in a hospital bed surrounded by smiling nurses.
 I fall into a deep sleep.
 I wake and there is no pain.
-I am happy; it is over.
+I am happy.
+It is over.
 I sleep again.
 The pain slowly creeps in as the medicine wears off.
 I can’t sit up.
 I can’t walk.
-Last week I was running, my body has betrayed me.

 My doctor enters the room.

 He tells me the monster is gone.
 Except it isn’t.
 A piece off it still floats in my lymph nodes patiently waiting to attack again.

 A few days pass.
 It is my 43rd birthday.
 I wake up in the hospital bed.
 The room is filled with cards and flowers.

 I sit up.
 I walk.
 I go home.
 I am happy to be home but overwhelmed at all that I am unable to do.
 Eating is painful.
 I take enzymes with food to help digestion.
 There is a drain attached to my stomach.
 I do not want visitors.
 Dinners appear, my kids are driven to and from practices, family and friends help in every way.